-Physicians, Surgeons and Mates with Washington at Valley Forge
+Physicians and Surgeons with Washington at Valley Forge

 Hospitalization was a serious problem during the American Revolutionary War.
 Plans were made quite early to care for the wounded and sick, but at the best they were meager and inadequate.
 However on April 11, 1777 Dr. William Shippen Jr., of Philadelphia was chosen Director General of all the military hospitals for the army.
 Consequently the reorganization of hospital conditions took place.